sixftover/jekyll_blog/_posts/2017-06-16-priority_packing.md

 ---
-# Required
 thumbnail: "/img/article/thumb/shanghai-day.jpg"
 thumbnailRetina: "/img/article/thumb/shanghai-day@2x.jpg"
-title: "Priority Packing"
+title: Priority Packing
-excerpt: "As frequent fliers know, luggage space & weight become incredibly valuable when traveling a long distance for a long period of time..."
+excerpt: As frequent fliers know, luggage space & weight become incredibly valuable when traveling a long distance for a long period of time...
-# Date YYYY-MM-DD HH:MM:SS +/-TTTT
-date: "2017-06-16"
+date: 2017-06-16 00:00:00 +0000
-# Location
-# Data
 topics:
 - Life
 - Tips
 ---

 Before leaving for Shanghai, Ollie and I have been scattered and trying to gather thoughts and items before setting off.
 As any frequent flier knows, luggage space and weight becomes incredibly valuable when traveling a long distance for a long period of time.
 When traveling in the past, I have always reserved at least one suitcase for both food and toiletries that are unavailable to me on the other side of the world.